h4cc/wkhtmltopdf-amd64/README.md

 The version of the binary is equal to the git tag.
 To install the latest version, use '0.12.2.1'.

-In case this package does _not_ work on your system, try installing the matching system packages from here: [http://wkhtmltopdf.org/downloads.html](http://wkhtmltopdf.org/downloads.html).
+__:exclamation: In case this package does _not_ work on your system, try installing the matching system packages from here: [http://wkhtmltopdf.org/downloads.html](http://wkhtmltopdf.org/downloads.html) :exclamation:.__

 ### Packagist